-The EPA emphasises that site preparation, bulk earthworks, construction and construction-related activities should be undertaken during the recommended standard construction hours.
+The EPA emphasises that demolition, site preparation, bulk earthworks, construction and construction-related activities should be undertaken during the recommended standard construction hours.
+The EIS section 3.11.1 proposes hours consistent with those standard hours subject to the proviso that "If required, after hours permits will be sought from the relevant authorities".